22 years PPE manufacturing - OEM/ODM - Quote in 24 hours - Global shipping

 • EN 397 / ANSI Z89.1

-Fall arrest equipment must be inspected by a competent person before each use and retired after a fall arrest event.
+Scaffolds and scaffold components must be inspected for visible defects by a competent person before each work shift and after events that could affect structural integrity.
+Fall arrest equipment should be inspected before use and removed after a fall arrest event.
 Tool lanyards must be rated for the weight of the tools they secure.
-Maintain inspection logs for compliance audits.
+Keep inspection logs, issue records, and replacement records together so supervisors can prove the PPE system is being controlled.

 Frequently Asked Questions